Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Abilities

-Mancers have access to a number of Magichanics Points, or MP, granted by their _Portable Workshop_.
+Mancers innately gain class abilities that allow them to build new magichanical inventions.
-They also innately gain the _Magichanical Experimentation_ Rest Activity, _Arcane Aegis Armor_ Passive, and _Blessed Blunderbuss_ Passive, allowing them to build new magichanical inventions.
+They also have access to a number of Magichanics Points, or MP, granted by their _Portable Workshop_.

 ##### ClassAbilityTable_Mancer_Innate

-Mancers can acquire other class abilities that unlock new magichanical inventions and enhance their use of their existing ones.
+Mancers can acquire other class abilities that unlock new magichanical inventions and enhance their use of existing ones.

 ##### ClassAbilityTable_Mancer